Frequently Asked Questions

 What are “PSYPACT” states?

-PSYPACT is a compact among 38+ states that psychologists to obtain “E-Passports,” which permit them to work with clients in any “PSYPACT” state via virtual therapy.
+PSYPACT is a compact among 42 states that allows psychologists to obtain “E-Passports,” which permit them to work with clients in any “PSYPACT” state via virtual therapy.
 If you reside in a PSYPACT state, you can arrange remote therapy with a psychologist from any other PSYPACT state, if that therapist has obtained an E-Passport.
 You can find JTSN-trained psychologists with PSYPACT E-Passports to practice in your state by searching under your state in the JTSN U.S. Directory.

 How much does therapy with a therapist in the JTSN Directory cost?